-- How does increasing the number of classes affect learning and performance?
-Your answer goes here. - 2.
-How does increasing the number of examples in the support set affect performance?
+3. [2 points (Written)] How does increasing the number of classes affect learning and performance?

 Your answer goes here.

+4. [2 points (Written)] How does increasing the number of examples in the support set affect performance?

+Your answer goes here.
-Problem 4: Experimentation

-a Experiment with one hyperparameter that affects the performance of the model, such as the type of recurrent layer, size of hidden state, learning rate, or number of layers.
+[5 points (Plot, Written)][5 points (Extra Credits)] Problem 4: Experimentation a [5 points (Plot, Written)] Experiment with one hyperparameter that affects the performance of the model, such as the type of recurrent layer, size of hidden state, learning rate, or number of layers.
 Submit a plot that shows how the meta-test query set classification accuracy of the model changes on 1-shot, 3-way classification as you change the parameter.
 Provide a brief rationale for why you chose the parameter and what you observed in the caption for the plot.
+If you aim to do the following b [5 points (Extra Credit)] In this question we'll explore the effect of memory representation on model performance.
+We will focus on the K = 1, N = 3 case.